 No Deduction.
-While amounts you elect to defer on a pre-tax basis reduce your taxable income for the year, no tax deduction is allowed for either your salary deferrals or your employer contributions made to this IRA under your employer's SEP plan.
-When you participate in your employer's SEP plan, you are considered an active participant in a retirement plan which may affect your eligibility to deduct Traditional IRA contributions (i.e., regular, spousal, and catch-up) you make to this IRA.
+While amounts you elect to defer on a pre-tax basis reduce your taxable income for the year, no tax deduction is allowed for either your salary deferrals or your employer contributions made to this Traditional SIMPLE IRA under your employer's SIMPLE IRA plan.
+When you participate in your employer's SIMPLE IRA plan, you are considered an active participant in a retirement plan, which may affect your eligibility to deduct Traditional IRA contributions (i.e., regular, spousal, and catch-up) you make to a Traditional IRA.

-Tax Credits for Salary Deferral Contributions (SARSEP only).
-You may be eligible for a tax credit for elective salary reduction contributions made under your employer's SEP plan to this IRA, provided you meet any applicable eligibility requirements as defined in the Code and regulations.
+Tax Credits for Salary Deferral Contributions.
+You may be eligible for a tax credit for elective salary reduction contributions made under your employer's SIMPLE IRA plan to this IRA, provided you meet any applicable eligibility requirements as defined in the Code and regulations.
 The tax credit is based on your adjusted gross income as defined by the Code.